elsampsa/valkka-examples/docs/_build/html/_sources/qt_notes.txt

 A signalling scheme between back- and frontend is provided in the ValkkaProcess class.
 Don't be afraid - the ValkkaProcess class is just a few lines of python code!

-Also, two stripped-down sample programs are provided in
+To make starting easier, two stripped-down sample programs are provided in:

 ::